iliebabcenco/littletale-rpg/README.md

 11. There is a leaderboard where players can compete gaining experience from killing monsters;
 12. The game can be finished in 3 ways: main char death, killing all monsters, restart etc.

 P.S.
-Wanna mention that the battle system was fully implemented by me.
+I want to mention that the battle system was fully implemented by me.

+## How to play

+Use next keys for playing:
+W - move main character up
+S - move main character down
+D - move main character right
+A - move main character left
+SPACE - hold for main character attack

 ## Built With